Benakich/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 13 - display file type
 Script 14 - create a symbolic link
-Script 15 - copy files for one directory to another
+Script 15 - copy files for one directory to another Script 16 - mv files which begin wth an uppercase letter